dogweather/forkful/content/en/typescript/testing-and-debugging/printing-debug-output.md

 weight: 33
 ---

-## What & Why?
-Debug output is your flashlight in a dark code alley; it helps you spot bugs by letting you peek into what your code's doing at runtime.
-Programmers do it because, well, we’re human and our code isn’t always perfect on the first try.

 ## How to:
 Want to print debug output in TypeScript?
 Console methods are your go-to.
 See `console.log`, `console.error`, and friends in action: